livingcomputermuseum/ContrAlto/Contralto/readme-mono.txt

 Unload Trident <drive> - Unloads the specified Trident drive (0 through 7).
 Changes to disk
                          contents are saved.

-Create Trident <drive> - Creates a new (empty) disk image and loads the specified Trident drive with it.
+New Trident <drive> - Creates a new (empty) disk image and loads the specified Trident drive with it.
                          Specifying a file extension of ".dsk80" will create a new T-80 disk; an extension of ".dsk300" will create a new T-300 disk.